Traditional recipe from the lovely region

 Preparation:

-In the meantime, half the grapes from seeds, and then set aside.
-If the risotto is even, but still slightly firm, add the taleggio and the butter and stir briefly.
-The risotto should then no longer be cooked, but only covered for about 3-4 minutes rest.
-Be sure to taste it, and, if necessary, lightly season.
+While the risotto cooks, remove seeds from half of the grapes and set them aside.
+When the risotto is nearly cooked but still slightly firm to the bite, add the taleggio cheese and butter, giving it a quick stir.
+The risotto should no longer be cooked, but rather left covered for about 3-4 minutes to rest.
+Taste it and adjust the seasoning if necessary.

-While the risotto is set aside, heat the Marsala wine in a medium-sized pan, then sauté the grapes in it for about 3 minutes on low heat.
-The risotto is best when draped in the middle of a preheated plate and topped with the steamed grapes and thyme
+Meanwhile, heat the Marsala wine in a medium-sized pan, and then gently sauté the grapes in it for approximately 3 minutes over low heat.
+To serve, place a mound of the rested risotto in the center of a preheated plate and garnish it with the sautéed grapes and sprigs of fresh thyme.

 Ingredients (4-6 pieces):